rwbl/make-brickcommander/README.md

 # BrickCommander

-## Project: make-brickcommander
+**Project:** `make-brickcommander`

-### Brief
+## Brief

 **BrickCommander** is an ESP32-based **command dispatcher** for LEGO®, BuWizz, and custom BLE-controlled devices.
-It accepts commands over MQTT and forwards them to the appropriate BLE device.
+It connects to your Wi-Fi and MQTT broker, listens for commands, and forwards them to the appropriate BLE brick.

-Designed for modularity, scalability, and fun!
-This is an educational, non-commercial project for personal and learning purposes only.
+Designed to be modular, scalable, and fun — this is an educational, non-commercial project for personal and learning purposes only.

 ---